MicrosoftDocs/cpp-docs.it-it/docs/porting/visual-cpp-what-s-new-2003-through-2015.md

 ### <a name="attributes"></a>Attributi

-- `implements` - L'attributo è ora documentato.
+- L'attributo `implements` è ora documentato.

 ### <a name="linker-features"></a>Funzionalità del linker